DurgNomis-drol/ha_toyota/README.md

 ### HACS installation (Recommended)

 Open HACS and search for `Toyota Connected Services` under integrations.
-You can choose to install a specific version or from master (Not recommended).
+You can choose to install a specific version or from main (Not recommended).

 ### Manual Installation